Maicon explains Lisca’s ideas at Santos: “Team has a lot to grow” | saints

 For the defender, the main difference between the work of Lisca and Bustos is in the positioning of the team on the field.

-– Lisca has been working the organization a lot.
+– Lisca has worked a lot with the organization.
 Bustos a few other times played with a defensive midfielder as a third centre-back, Lisca no longer wants that.
 He wants the midfielder to be a midfielder, participating more in the game in front of the defense and compact with the attack.
 Lisca has surprised me a lot, a very smart guy – he added.

 See defender Maicon’s bids for Santos in the Brasileirão